simonschoof/simonschoof.com/content/about.md

 ## Moin Moin

+and welcome!
+I am Simon and this is my website.

 I was born in Bremen and now live and work as a software developer in Hamburg.

-My focus and interests in software development are in the areas of
+My focus and interests in software development are in the areas of:

 - Object-oriented and functional programming
 - Application Architecture